jamiebullock/k-means/README.md

 ## Optimisation

-The k-means algorithm has been implemented using Lloyd's algorithm.
-This differs slightly from the algorithm described at http://www.audioanalytic.com/en/64-codingexcersie in that the `SQRT` step is ommitted from the distance computation.
-This results in a minor performance improvement with no effect on the point classifications.
-However the overall error metric is slightly higher using sum-of-squares.
+The k-means algorithm has been implemented using [Lloyd's algorithm](http://en.wikipedia.org/wiki/Lloyd's_algorithm) with the SQRT step omitted from the distance computation for efficiency.

 If further optimisation is required, a more efficient implementation such that proposed by Kanugo et al could be considered: http://www.cs.umd.edu/~mount/Projects/KMeans